We have 3 golden rules for everything we do:

 3. Making a Positive Social Impact

-As well as this, we’re always looking for other ways to help out, whether that’s financially or otherwise.
+We’re always looking for other ways to help out, whether that’s financially or otherwise.
 Our fantastic gift wrap producer Get Paper Industries are involved in a whole host of charity work that supports their community, including establishing the Anita Milan International Academy, a school for disadvantaged children in Kathmandu.
 We’re proud to sponsor 17 girls, a number we’ve increased over the years thanks to our Fair Trade Fortnight events each year.